KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ### Descriptor Types

-The current implementation works with image and texel descriptor types.
+The current implementation works with image, texel, and buffer descriptor types.
 A complete list appears later in this document.

 ### Descriptor Set Binding Limit